ovravosinos/personal_website/content/home/about.md

 +++

 # Biography
-{{% staticref "files/cv.pdf" %}}
 I am an MRes student in Economics at Universitat Pompeu Fabra.
-My research interests lie in the areas of microeconomic theory, behavioral and experimental economics.
+My research interests lie in the areas of microeconomic theory, behavioral and experimental economics{{% staticref "files/cv.pdf" %}}.{{% /staticref %}}